phenyque/.vim/README.md

 **Once in a while run `git submodule` to fetch updates for the plugins!!**

 **When reinstalling YouCompleteMe run `git submodule update --init --recursive`**

+### Notes to self
+- Dont set <Leader>- Combinations with more than one char since all single-char combis will have to wait the full second (or so) that Leader waits for possible additional input